cscheeder/copyImages_fromList/README.md

 This repository contains a small shell script which can be used to copy a list of files (e.g. images).
-The files to be copied are defined in a text file (copyList.txt in the example).
+The files to be copied are defined in a text file with file names being separated by "\n" (copyList.txt in the example).
 The scripts works over subdirectories, the directory structure is however flatened out.

-The shell script has two variables representing the source (source directory to search for files) and target directory (directory to copy the images to).
+The shell script has two variables representing the source (source directory to search for files) and target directory (directory to copy the files to).

 To copy images from a loaction with many sub directories a modifed version of the script is available.
 This allows to provide sub directory paths with